davidrm-bio/DOTools_py/README.md

 BiocManager::install("zellkonverter")
 ```

 ## Release notes

 See the [changelog][].

 ## Contact
-Raising up an issue in this Github repository might be the fastest way of submitting suggestions and bugs.
+Raising up an issue in this GitHub repository might be the fastest way of submitting suggestions and bugs.
 Alternatively you can write to my email: [rodriguezmorales@med.uni-frankfurt.de](mailto:rodriguezmorales@med.uni-frankfurt.de).

 ## Citation